ibm-cloud-docs/log-analysis/infrastructure/ubuntu-baremetal.md

 4. Select one instance.
 Then, click **View LogDNA**.

-   The LogDNA Web UI opens and displays your cluster logs.
+   The logging Web UI opens and displays your cluster logs.

 ## Step 5.
 View your logs
 {: #ubuntu-baremetal_step5}

-From the LogDNA Web UI, you can view your logs as they pass through the system.
+From the logging Web UI, you can view your logs as they pass through the system.
 You view logs by using log tailing.

 With the **Free** service plan, you can only tail your latest logs.
 {: note}